 I look at Africa from a global perspective.

 As the Chairman of the World Tourism Network, I see Africa well positioned to take a leading role in this global network.

 I see many volunteer initiatives that do a great job to support Africa struggling.

 My objective is to build a professional corporation with the only goal in mind to implement, coordinate, and assist with marketing activities in source markets relevant to Africa.

 I am convinced that sharing resources and working together is a way to establish a cost-effective platform to wake up the real potential of African Tourism.

-I hope with my experience in global visibility projects, in travel and tourism safety and security issues, and as a publisher of 11 global travel industry publications, I can contribute to this goal with the help of all members.
+I hope with my experience in global visibility projects, in travel and tourism safety and security issues, and as a publisher of 11 global travel industry publications, as Chairman of the World Tourism Network, I can contribute to this goal with the help of all members.

 Let’s do it – together!

 Co-Founder and Executive Board Member